gitter-badger/Hydra-1/README.md

 ## Hydra

 A set of components to take the most advantage of performance and capacity of Azure Storage.
+Hydra is Azure Subscribtion agnostic, which means it is possible to use Storage Accounts from different Azure Subscriptions.
+This functionality gives the developer configurable IOPS and Disk Space with no upper limits.

 ## Hydra.Core